 The first Processing Community Day NYC was held February 9, 2019 at The New School in New York.
-Visit the 2019 site to see the full listing of speakers, talks, workshops and panels.
+The second event was held February 8, 2020.
+Visit the 2019 and 2020 sites to see the full listing of speakers, talks, workshops and panels.

 Processing Community Day is committed to: